List of elected politicians in the British Virgin Islands: List of elected politicians

-A total of 64 people have been elected to serve in the Legislature of the British Virgin Islands; 56 were men, and eight were women.
-Of those 64, just over half (33) have only served a single term or less.
+A total of 68 people have been elected to serve in the Legislature of the British Virgin Islands; 58 were men, and ten were women.
+Of those 68, twenty seven (39.7%) have only served a single term or less.

 Longest serving elected politicians

 Twelve people (all men) have served five or more terms in the British Virgin Islands Legislature.